 Moscow and St. Petersburg are probably not the first names that people think of for going on a Muslim Honeymoon.
-Yet there are some very interesting reasons to consider either or both.
+Yet, there are some very interesting reasons to consider either or both.
 Why consider Moscow?
-It is the Muslim Capital of Europe with an estimated 1.5 Million Muslims living in a city of over 12 Million people.
-St. Petersburg is the former capital and although much smaller has character and energy.
+It is the Muslim capital of Europe with an estimated 1.5 million Muslims living in a city of over 12 Million people.
+St. Petersburg is the former capital and although much smaller, has character and energy.
 There are Muslims from all over Central Asia.
 Below are 10 reasons to consider a honeymoon in Moscow St. Petersburg.

 - Moscow and St. Petersburg are one of the most popular tourist destinations in Central Europe.